AdobeDocs/workfront.en/help/quicksilver/maestro/records/connect-records.md

   The values of the linked fields from the linked records populate the Maestro record that you are linking from automatically.

-* Everyone with access to Maestro can see the connections you make between Maestro records or between Maestro records and Workfront objects.
+* Everyone with access to Maestro can see the connections that you make between Maestro records or between Maestro records and Workfront objects.
 Also, you can view and edit everyone else's connections. <!--add that this is based on your permissions in both Maestro and Workfront (or, later, any other application)-->
 * You can connect one Maestro record to one or multiple objects from another application.
 * You cannot connect taxonomies to record types or to objects from another application. <!-- this is temporary; there will be certain objects (teams, etc) that will be linked to taxonomies, per Lilit-->
 * Currently, you can link Maestro records only to Workfront objects.
-To link Maestro records with Workfront objects you must have the following:
+To link Maestro records with Workfront objects, you must have the following:

   * Workfront objects.
 For example, you must first create projects, portfolios, programs, companies, or groups in Workfront.
   * Maestro workspaces, record types, and records.
 For more information, see the following articles: